-In the course of this research, it was shown that the commonly used chemicals (such as glyphosate and paraquat dichloride) in herbicides can be toxic and affect the test organisms (Nitrosomonas sp. and Nitrobacter sp.) at certain concentrations.
+During this research, it was shown that the commonly used chemicals glyphosate and paraquat dichlorideas herbicides can be toxic and affect the test organisms (Nitrosomonas sp. and Nitrobacter sp.) at certain concentrations.
 Glyphosate and paraquat can penetrate cellular membrane, disrupt protein synthesis and ultimately kill soil microbes (Sannino and Gianfreda, 2001).
 Toxicity produces adverse effect on the survival, activity, growth, metabolism and reproduction of soil microbes (Wright and Wellborn, 2002).
 Some advantages observed in this test include low cost, small space, simplicity and rapidity.
 Ecotoxicological bioassay was carried out on environmental pollution bio markers Nitrosomonas sp. and Nitrobacter sp. in soil on two different toxicants (Veeset-glyphosate and Dragon- paraquat) at concentrations of 0%, 3.25%, 6.5%, 12.5%, 25%, 50% and 75% at 0hr, 4hrs, 8 hrs, 12 hrs and 24hrs.

 The log survival counts showed that the test organisms had reasonable growth at 0%, 3.25%, 6.5%, 12.5% and 25%concentration at 0hr and 4 hrs, whereas no reasonable count and in most cases no count at 50% and 75% toxicants concentration at 8hrs, 12 hrs and 24hrs as shown.
 The result of the log survival count showed rise in the sensitivity of the test organisms (Nitrosomonas sp and Nitrobacter sp.) to the toxicity of the herbicides (Veeset-glyphosate and Dragon-paraquat) in soil with effect to decrease in concentrations of the herbicides and the duration of exposure.
 The result confirms similar observation made by Michael and Stephen, (2016).

-Percentage (5%) log survival as obtained from the percentage (%) log mortality of the test organisms (Nitrosomonas sp and Nitrobacter sp) in soil contaminated with the toxicants as shows the detrimental and adverse effect of the herbicides on the test organisms in soil also increases with an effect to an increase in herbicide concentration and time of exposure.
+Percentage of log survival and log mortality of the test organisms show the detrimental and adverse effect of the herbicides on the test organisms in soil which increases with herbicide concentration and time of exposure.

 From the probit analysis as shown in Table 1 above indicates that these herbicides were more toxic against Nitrosomonas sp to its exposure times.
-Dagon-paraquate and Veeset Glyphosate was more toxic in 24hrs against Nitrosomonas sp at 2.10435mg/l and 1.38162mg/l.
+Dagon-paraquate and Veeset Glyphosate was more toxic in 24hrs against Nitrosomonas sp at 2.10435mg/l and 1.38162mg/l respectively.

 Herbicides can undergo chemical reactions and degradation over time when exposed to environmental factors such as light, temperature, and pH.
 After 24 hrs, some herbicides may have partially broken down into more toxic compounds or byproducts, which could explain the increased toxicity.
 Nitrosomonas sp. might not efficiently metabolize or degrade these herbicides within a short exposure time, leading to the accumulation of herbicides in microbial cells over time and higher toxicity levels.
 Microorganisms like Nitrosomonas sp can develop adaptive mechanisms in response to chemical stressors.
-After prolonged exposure, genetic changes may have occurred, making them more susceptible to the herbicides, thus increasing their toxicity. pH and Chemical Transformation: The pH of the environment can impact the chemical transformation of herbicides.
+After prolonged exposure, genetic changes may have occurred, making them more susceptible to the herbicides, thus increasing their toxicity.
+The pH of the environment can impact the chemical transformation of herbicides.
 Over 24 hours, changes in pH could alter the chemical structure of the herbicides, increasing their toxicity to Nitrosomonas sp.
 Herbicides can affect the composition and activities of other microorganisms in the ecosystem, indirectly enhancing toxicity to Nitrosomonas sp. over time.
 If Nitrosomonas sp is part of a food chain, herbicides could accumulate as they move up the trophic levels, resulting in higher concentrations in organisms that feed on Nitrosomonas sp.

-Threshold Effects: Some herbicides might exhibit threshold effects, with toxicity increasing significantly after certain exposure duration or concentration threshold is reached, potentially explaining the observed increase in toxicity after 24 hours.
+Some herbicides might exhibit threshold effects, with toxicity increasing significantly after certain exposure duration or concentration threshold is reached, potentially explaining the observed increase in toxicity after 24 hours.